The Definitive Guide to Dental Insurance in Germany

 Tooth replacement

-This is one of the most important benefits of additional dental insurance, as it can be pretty expensive, ranging from €1,000 for a crown to €3,000 for an implant.
+Dental prosthesis and tooth extraction are some of the most important benefits, as they can be pretty expensive, ranging from €1,000 for a crown to €3,000 for an implant.

 The most common reason for tooth replacement is significant damage or loss of one or more teeth, which fillings can’t treat.
 This can result from decay, gum disease, trauma, or injury.